crispthinking/rust-workshop/02-Hello Rust.md

 This is the canonical "Hello world" example written in rust.
 It shows off a few of the features of the language straight away.
-Rust code favors shorter keywors like `fn`, `impl` and `let` over longer ones;
+Rust code favours shorter keywords like `fn`, `impl` and `let` over longer ones;
-the lanugage is block-scode with blocks delimited by curly braces; and `println!` is a macro.
-Macros are often used in Rust to make complex or repetative code simpler to understand and manage.
-Don't worry though, macros in Rust are hygenic and nothing like the macros you might have experience with in C-land.
+the language is block-scoped with blocks delimited by curly braces;
+and `println!` is a macro.
+Macros are often used in Rust to make complex or repetitive code simpler to understand and manage.
+Don't worry though, macros in Rust are hygienic and nothing like the macros you might have experience with in C-land.

 ## Ownership

 The core safety construct in Rust is ownership.
-Let's say you have the follwing code which allocates a new book.
+Let's say you have this code which allocates a new book.
 I can do things with the book because I own it.

 ```
 let book = Book::new("Excession");